konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 test_documents = my_project.test_documents
 ```

-By default, you get 4 files for each document that contain information of the text, pages, sections and annotations.
+By default, you get 4 files for each document that contain information of the text, pages, annotation sets and annotations.
 You can see these files inside the document folder.

 **document.txt** - Contains the text of the document.
 If OCR was used, it will correspond to the result from the OCR.